 - Promote the adoption of environmentally sound practices by producers and consumers alike.

-Dairy farming remains the mainstay of agricultural production in Herkimer County, with $47 million in sales generated annually.
-The Central New York Dairy and Field Crops team provides high quality educational programs that address the needs of commercial agricultural producers in Chenango, Herkimer, Schoharie and Otsego counties.
-The team includes a dairy and livestock Specialist and a Field Crops Specialist.
+Dairy farming remains the mainstay of agricultural production in Herkimer County.
+According to the 2012 Census of Agriculture, $70 million in sales are generated annually.
+The Central New York Dairy, Livestock and Field Crops team provides high quality educational programs that address the needs of commercial agricultural producers in Chenango, Fulton, Herkimer, Madison, Montgomery, Saratoga, Schoharie and Otsego counties.
+The team includes a Dairy Management Specialist, Livestock Specialist, Field Crops Specialist and a Farm Business Management Specialist.
 Educational activities provided by the Team to the agricultural community emphasize not only technical subject matter but also resource management and problem solving.
 Achieving profitability while meeting personal and business goals is stressed.

-The CNY Dairy and Field Crops Team site: http://cnydfc.cce.cornell.edu/
+The CNY Dairy, Livestock and Field Crops Team site: http://cnydfc.cce.cornell.edu/

 Farm Family Assistance Project